gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Grappa Gas nods and turns the cloud back toward the pen
         *   Everyone starts walking back to the village
             *   Indy, Aft, and Granna Fee meet them part-way
-            *   As soon as Aft hears that Thokmay fell in, he loses his temper
+            *   As soon as Aft hears that Thokmay fell in, he loses his temper at Gas
             *   The soldiers head back to strip and sauna
             *   Corporal Choegyal (still shivering): "We'd been meaning to try out your sauna..."
             *   Indy: "If you weren't freezing, I'd ask you what you were doing when we agreed there'd be no patrols."